A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 Are you staying in the hustle and bustle of Bukit Bintang?
 Find great hotel rates at Booking.com!

-Jalan alor food court in Bikit Bintang.
+Jalan Alor food court in Bukit Bintang.

 Pavilion Shopping Mall

-The best part of the Pavilion Shopping Mall on Tokyo Street is a mixture of Japanese related retail stores, antiques, sweets and many great Japanese restaurants to get your taste of the famous Asian cuisine.
+The best part of the Pavilion Shopping Mall on Tokyo Street is a mixture of Japanese-related retail stores, antiques, sweets and many great Japanese restaurants to get your taste of the famous Asian cuisine.

-Time to spend at the Pavilion: Minimum 2-hours
+Time to spend at the Pavilion: Minimum 2 hours

 The Pavilion Shopping Mall in Kuala Lumpur.